2776 Hwy 27 – Bypass / LaFayette, GA 30728 / (706) 639-1511

 Director – Mike Stewart

 The Electric Department has 10 employees; director, foreman, linemen, servicemen, power utility locate personnel, groundmen and an administrative assistant.
-The staff of the Electric Department is dedicated to improving service to our customers through routine maintenance, system upgrades and Generic female viagra customer education programs.
+The staff of the Electric Department is dedicated to improving service to our customers through routine maintenance, system upgrades and Viagra for sale in canada customer education programs.
 All linemen are certificated through the ECG Lineman Apprentice Program or the Southeast Lineman Training Center and receive continuing power education.
 LaFayette Electric Department maintains a fleet of bucket and derrick trucks, and other general service vehicles.
 The Electric Department provides 24-hour service 365 days a year.

 To report a power outage Monday – Friday 7:30 AM – 4:30 PM, call (706) 639-1511 or after 4:30 PM and on weekends and holidays call Walker County 911 on the non-emergency number at (706) 375-7810.

 —> If you see downed power lines CALL-911 and STAY AWAY! <—